-A Technique For Exposing Features in Metals
+A Technique for Exposing Features in Metals

 Metallographic etching is a chemical technique used to highlight features of metals at microscopic levels.
-By studying the character, quantity, and distribution of these different features, metallurgists can predict and explain physical properties and performance failures of a given sample of metal.
+By studying the character, quantity, and distribution of these different features, metallurgists can predict and explain the physical properties and performance failures of a given sample of metal.

 How Etching Exposes Problems in Metals

 Most metallurgical features are microscopic in size; they cannot be seen or analyzed without optical magnification of at least 50x and as much as 1000x when using light microscopes.

 To analyze such features, a metallic sample must be polished to a very fine mirror-like finish.
 Unfortunately, under a microscope, such a finely polished surface just looks like a plain white field.

 To create a contrast between the elements of the metal's microstructure, chemical solutions known as etchants are used.
 Etchants selectively corrode some of those elements, which show up as darker regions.
 This is possible because differences in the composition, structure, or phase of a metal alter the relative rates of corrosion when exposed to an etchant.

 - the shape and size of grain boundaries (defects in crystal structure)